Find Affordable College Courses

 Buies Creek, NC

-You’ll be in good company if you decide to attend Campbell University.
-It ranked #3 on our 2023 Best Science Technologies Schools list.
-Campbell is a moderately-sized private not-for-profit school located in the fringe town of Buies Creek.
+You’ll join some of the best and brightest minds around you if you attend Campbell University.
+The school came in at #3 on this year’s Best Science Technologies Schools list.
+Campbell is a medium-sized private not-for-profit school located in the fringe town of Buies Creek.

 The average amount in student loans that science tech majors at Campbell take out is $18,750.